-Barefoot Contessa Caramelized Shallots Recipe
+Barefoot Contessa Caramelized Shallots

-- 6 tablespoons unsalted butter
+- 6 tablespoons (3 oz) unsalted butter

-- 2 pounds fresh shallots, peeled, roots intact
+- 2 pounds shallots, peeled*, roots intact

-- 3 tablespoons sugar
+- 3 tablespoons granulated sugar

-- 3 tablespoons good red wine vinegar
+- 3 tablespoons really good red wine vinegar (or substitute sherry vinegar)

-- 1/2 teaspoon kosher sal
+- 1/2 teaspoon kosher salt

 - 1/4 teaspoon freshly ground black pepper

-- 2 tablespoons chopped fresh flat-leaf parsley leaves
+- 2 tablespoons chopped flat-leaf parsley leaves

 - Preheat the oven to 400°F (200°C).